 What a lot of people don’t realise, though, is that he somewhat recently turned his talents to adult fiction.
 Along with writing a couple of James Bond books with permission from the Ian Fleming estate, he's penned a number of mystery/detective fiction novels.

 Horowitz's writing style is simple and straightforward, the sort of writing you mostly don't notice.
 If you like flowery prose full of meandering descriptions, you probably won't like his books – but personally, I love a story that just gets on with things.
-Whether this style is his natural voice or something he arrived at through years of writing for young adults and TV folks, I don't know.
-It works, though.

 For those not familiar with Horowitz's mystery novels for adults, we'll divide them up by series below.